Check out my custom vibration dampener

 Regardless, these tables should provide a solid snapshot of what to expect from the weight of tennis shoes across various brands.

-For some players, lightweight tennis shoes are a must.
+For some players, lighter shoes are a must.
 Here are a few reasons to consider this type of shoe yourself.

 Speed

-The main advantage of using a lightweight tennis shoe is that there’s less weight holding your feet down, which means you can move around the court faster.
+The main advantage of a lightweight shoe is that there’s less weight holding your feet down, which means you can move around the court faster.

 You’ll also find that some lightweight models feature modified designs to improve the heel-to-toe transition required to move quickly.

-Whether taking an explosive first step or scrambling to retrieve a ball, a lightweight tennis shoe can give you that slight edge that enables you to get more balls back to your opponent.
+Whether taking an explosive first step or scrambling to retrieve a ball, a lightweight shoe can give you that slight edge that enables you to return more balls to your opponent.

 Ventilation

-Although it’s not necessarily true across the board, most lightweight tennis shoes tend to have breathable mesh uppers that provide terrific ventilation to help keep a player’s feet feeling fresh.
+Although it’s not necessarily true across the board, most lightweight options tend to have breathable mesh uppers that provide terrific ventilation to help keep a player’s feet feeling fresh.

 If you play in hot climates or have trouble keeping your feet dry, ventilation is another reason to consider a lightweight pair of shoes.